What is hypnotherapy?

 If the above career aspirations and interpersonal skills match yours, continue reading to find out more about your hypnotherapy study and career options in the Melbourne University area.

-What are the course and study options for hypnotherapists in Melbourne University?
+What are the course and study options for hypnotherapists at Melbourne University?

 Additionally, if you are looking for flexible study options, there are many different delivery streams such as on-campus, online and blended learning courses.
 This allows you to study at your own pace.
 Nonetheless, these courses will go over a range of topics including hypnotherapy, psychotherapy and counselling.
 Plus, you will have the opportunity to put into practice everything that you learn through the practical work experience module.